 6. PayPal — Personal and business transfers in the US and abroad

 Summary (Why and why not to choose them): PayPal is a veteran in the money transfer industry so we definitely had to include them.
+We even wrote a direct comparison for PayPal Vs CashApp.

 While it’s more known for business transactions, it actually also functions really well for basic, local P2P transfers (it’s free too!).